Random cliques in random graphs and sharp thresholds for $F$-factors: Extension to -balanced graphs

 \begin{definition} Let $M_F$ denote the supremum of $N_F(H_F,F_1)$ over all $F$-graphs $H_F$ and $F_1\in E(H_F)$, where $H_F$ contains no avoidable configuration. \end{definition}

 In this notation, Lemma~\ref{l2} says that for $r\ge 4$, $M_{K_r}=0$.
 Similarly, Lemma~\ref{l2F} has the following corollary.

 \begin{corollary} If $F$ is $2$-connected, then $M_F$ is finite.
 If $F$ is nice, then $M_F=0$. \end{corollary} \begin{proof} The second statement is immediate from Lemma~\ref{l2F} and the definition of $M_F$.
 For the first, let $F_1$ be an $F$-edge of an $F$-graph $H_F$ containing no avoidable configuration, and let $F_0$ be an extra copy of $F$ in $H_F$ meeting $F_1$.
-Then, by Lemma~\ref{l2F}, the hypergraph $\hH_F$ contains a clean $k$-cycle $H$ for some $2\le k\le e(F)$, with each graph edge of $F_0$ contained in a hyperedge of $H$.
+Then, by Lemma~\ref{l2F}, the hypergraph $\hH_F$ contains a clean $k$-cycle $H$ for some $2\le k\le e(F)$, with each ($t$-)edge of $F_0$ contained in a hyperedge of $H$.
 Consider the hyperedge $h=V(F_1)$ corresponding to $F_1$.
 Then $F_0$ and $F_1$ share an edge $e$, which must be contained in some hyperedge in $H$.
 So $h$ shares at least two vertices with $H$.
 If $h$ is not already a hyperedge of $H$, it follows that $H\cup \{h\}\subset \hH_F$ is complex and thus an avoidable configuration, contradicting our assumptions.
 Hence $h$ is indeed a hyperedge of $H$.

 For any extra copy $F_0$ meeting $F_1$ we obtain a (unicyclic) witness $H$ as above.
-Each $H$ can be a witness for at most $O(1)$ copies $F_0$, since $H$ has $O(1)$ vertices and so contains $O(1)$ subgraphs isomorphic to $F$ .
-On the other hand, if $\hH_F$ contains two distinct witnesses then, since they share a hyperedge, their union is complex and so an avoidable configuration, again contradicting our assumption that $H_F$ contains no avoidable configuration. \end{proof}
+Each $H$ can be a witness for at most $O(1)$ copies $F_0$, since $H$ has $O(1)$ vertices and so contains $O(1)$ subgraphs isomorphic to $F$.
+On the other hand, if $\hH_F$ contains two distinct witnesses then, since they share a hyperedge, their union is complex and has at most $2k\le 2e(F)\le 2^{r+1}$ hyperedges, again contradicting our assumption that $H_F$ contains no avoidable configuration. \end{proof}

 We are now ready to prove Theorem~\ref{th-bal}. \begin{proof}[Proof of Theorem~\ref{th-bal}] We follow the proof of Theorem~\ref{th1} (for the case $F$ nice) or Theorem~\ref{th2} as closely as possible.
-In particular, we follow Algorithm~\ref{alg} \emph{mutatis mutandis}, testing copies of $F$ for their presence in $G(n,p)$ and simultaneously constructing a random $F$-graph $H_F$ with the distribution of $H_F(n,\pi)$.
+In particular, we follow Algorithm~\ref{alg} \emph{mutatis mutandis}, testing copies of $F$ for their presence in $G(n,p)$ (or $H_t(n,p)$ for the $t$-graph case) and simultaneously constructing a random $F$-graph $H_F$ with the distribution of $H_F(n,\pi)$.